After-Shock/Cloudbox-wiki/Nativefier.md

 [Nativefier](https://github.com/jiahaog/nativefier) is a cross-platform application that allows you to turn any website into a self contained (Chrome-based) app.
-Below I present a little guide on how you can use this as an alternative to Organizr.
+This way you can open your Cloudbox apps without having to deal with multiple tabs in your internet browser.
+You can use this as an alternative to [[Organizr]].

+The following is a little guide to set this up.

 ## 1. Install Nativefier